 YOUCANSAY

-The Year 7 Transition Challenge
+The Transition to Secondary School Challenge

-New Year 7 Pupils Are Most in Need of Support at the Point Where Their New School Knows Them the Least
+New Pupils Are Most in Need of Support at the Point Where Their New School Knows Them the Least

 Transition year